MQTT v5 – New Opportunities For IoT Development

 The new features of MQTT version 5.0 aims to achieve the following goals:

 - Performance for large-scale systems.
 Communication among thousands or even millions of devices is more streamlined now.
-And to orchestrate this number of devices, a proper architecture is needed.
+There are no protocol limitations, however to orchestrate this number of devices, a proper architecture is required.

 - Error reporting.
 The MQTT v5.0 protocol renames the return code to a reason code, which can indicate more types of errors.